MasaCMS/documentation/02_content/01_layout-manager/01_front-end-toolbar.md

 If you click this option then you can inline edit the page.

 #### Editable fields
-The editable field wil light up with a red fieldname above it:
+The editable field will light up with a red fieldname above it:
 ![frontendtoolbarinlineedit](/assets/02_content/01_layout-manager/01_front-end-toolbar/front-end-toolbar_inline_edit_red.png)
 You can edit this part of the page.
 When you are done editing click 'Done Editing' on the right of the page.
 ![frontendtoolbardoneediting](/assets/02_content/01_layout-manager/01_front-end-toolbar/front-end-toolbar_inline_done_editing.png)